Cooper Long Term Care Unit and Perry Long Term Care Unit, 4th Floor, General Wing, KEMH

 Perry Unit Tel: (441) 239-1487

-Due to the COVID-19 pandemic, BHB has moved to limited visitation at KEMH and MWI.
-Find the latest information at the top of the BHB homepage.
+BHB currently has limited visitation at KEMH and MWI.
+Find the latest guidance at the top of the BHB homepage.

 We provide residents with comprehensive skilled nursing services and assistance with activities of daily living in safe, caring and supportive environments.
 Long-term care includes an extensive array of social and recreational activities to help residents live as active, dignified and independent a life as possible.
 Our goal is to foster a sense of family and community for our residents.